-The United States Department of Agriculture's latest report on Food Security in the United States found that 11.2 million children, or 1 in 7 children, lived in food insecure households in 2018.
+The United States Department of Agriculture's latest report on Food Security in the United States found that 1 in 8 children, lived in food insecure households in 2022.

 Kids who don’t have reliable access to food are much more likely to face unhealthy, unsuccessful and uncertain futures.
 Hunger and Food Security in America, authored by the research firm RTI, provides a comprehensive review of the persistent problem of hunger and food insecurity.
 The report considers the common causes, the negative consequences and key programs that can alleviate hunger and food insecurity.

-Broadly, food insecurity affects 1 in 7 children in the United States.
-However, food security is slightly higher in rural areas than in urban areas: 16 percent in urban areas versus 13% in urban areas in 2017.
+Broadly, food insecurity affects 1 in 8 children in the United States.
+However, poverty is slightly higher in rural areas than in urban areas: 16 percent in rural areas versus 13% in urban areas in 2017.
 Rural communities are more likely to experience persistent poverty and have also been slower to recover from the Great Recession.

 - Share Our Strength and Feeding America partnered with a team of researchers from six universities, led by North Carolina State University, on an in-depth qualitative study to explore what makes it easier or harder for families in rural areas to provide food for their kids.
 The study is the first to provide an in-depth exploration of the experiences of food insecurity in six rural counties across the United States.
 This qualitative study involved more than 150 interviews with families in six states.
 The Rural Food Insecurity Qualitative Research Brief has more information on the study design and findings.